 - Consult with the Student Services Office to determine if assessments need to be conducted in a language other than English, and by whom.

-- If the parents disagree with an evaluation for special education that has been conducted by the district, they may request an Independent Educational Evaluation (IEE) within six months of the date of evaluation.
+- If the parents disagree with an evaluation for special education that has been conducted by the district, they may request an Independent Educational Evaluation (IEE).
+Additional consideration regarding whether a parent is requesting a re-evaluation is warranted should be given to any request for an IEE that is made more than six months after the date of the last evaluation.

 - The Student Services Administrator will be notified of any request for an IEE, and will decide whether to agree to the request or initiate a due process hearing to prove that its evaluation was appropriate.